isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **💥 Analogy**
 > Like a dying star going supernova, the brain might exhibit a final burst of coherent activity before shutting down completely.

-### ❓ 5-2.
-Why can perceptions in dreams be as vivid as when awake?
+### ❓ 問題 5-2：問題 5-2：問題 5-2：Why can perceptions in dreams be as vivid as when awake?

 **💡 Answer:**